 Junior or senior standing; GPA 3.0 preferred with substantial coursework in major

-Earn 9-12 credits (depending on courses selected).
+Earn 9-12 credits (depending on courses selected) studying abroad at Macquarie University.
 There is a drop/add period at the beginning of the semester to adjust your course schedules.
 All grades earned abroad affect your North Central College GPA when transferred back.
 You cannot take courses pass/fail.

 Students have access to the curriculum across four faculties:

 To explore specific courses and view course descriptions at Macquarie University, please visit their website.
 On the left-hand navigation bar under Undergraduates select "Units" (these are courses).
 From there, there are more drop down options (e.g. offering, code, department) for you to organize your search.